Celldweller: Satellites (2019present)

+God Mode EP (2025present)

+In the spring of 2025, Klayton announced that he was working on music for several of his projects, including Celldweller.
+In October of that year, Klayton revealed that he was finishing work on a new single titled "Fakebreaker" in collaboration with SWARM and REEBZ, to be released on October 29.
+The single was released with an accompanying music video.
+Klayton also revealed that "Fakebreaker" would be included on a new Celldweller EP titled God Mode, featuring gaming-inspired music.

-YouTube career
+YouTube

 While he has owned a YouTube account since 2006, Klayton started up a YouTube career in 2014 when he started six shows on his YouTube channel.

 The show Demo Vault consists of demos that Klayton stored away, with the first release "Klay Out West" on February 28, 2014.
 On May 30, 2014, he released the first in a series of compilations, Demo Vault Vol. 01.
 Followed by Demo Vault Vol. 02 on September 5.
 On October 17, 2014, Klayton released the final episode of Demo Vault, stating that he didn't really run out of material but thinks the rest just isn't good enough to be published.

 The show Ask Klayton (formerly Ask Celldweller) is a question & answer show where questions are submitted by fans via comments and video responses.
 Each episode was previously uploaded every second and fourth Tuesday of the month.
 They later changed to being uploaded monthly, though the series is now being uploaded more irregularly, in the form of "One Off" uploads.

 Cellevision involved Klayton contacting and meeting with other FiXT artists.
 The episodes were uploaded every first and third Thursday.
 No episodes have been uploaded since April 5, 2017.

 Celldweller Production has him showing off the equipment he uses to make music.
 The episodes were uploaded every other month, though they are uploaded more infrequently now.

 Recording Cessions has him creating, recording and mastering music in his studio.
 The episodes were uploaded every fourth Thursday, though now they seem to be uploaded before the release of a single or album.

 The final show, Transmissions (previously "Because I Can") has Klayton creating experimental tracks with his modular system, like "Snowcore", "A Storm on Saturn", "Metropolitan" and "The Halls of Valhalla", a compilation of these experiments, Transmissions: Vol. 01, was released on December 23, 2014, followed by Volumes 2 and 3 released on May 5, 2015 and May 6, 2016, respectively.
 Transmissions: Vol 4 was later released August 18, 2017.
 The Transmissions series was later moved to his FreqGen project.